Lord Mayor's Community Fund terms and conditions

 c) For projects relating to purchasing equipment or installing equipment (or similar), the invoice for that piece of equipment is a sufficient record of expenditure and a report is not required.

-3. Special condition - promoting your project
+3. Promoting your project

 Projects or events supported wholly or partly by a Lord Mayor's Community Fund allocation must acknowledge the program with the words 'Supported by the Lord Mayor's Community Fund'.
-For printed material including letters, recipients should use the template provided by Council.

 4. General conditions